Popular Traditional Bhutan Food

 1. Ema Datshi – (chilies and cheese)

-If there is one national dish of Bhutan, this is it.
+If there is one national dish to eat when touring Bhutan, this is it.
 It’s so ubiquitous that some say if you haven’t eaten ema datshi, you haven’t been to Bhutan.
 The locals eat the stew, which is similar to a curry, daily along with red rice.
 It’s made of green, yellow or red chilies, yak or cow’s milk cheese, onions and tomatoes.
 Taste very carefully, though.
 The chilies of Bhutan are high up on the Scoville Heat Scale and are meant to make you warm enough to sweat.

 2. Jasha Maroo or Maru – (spicy chicken)